apurbapokharel/CSCE-5210/Assignment 1/README.md

 ```

 5. Once the customer has been assigned to the car, update the car's customers_in_wait_queue array.
-6. Since, Dr. Russel wants us to update the customers based on their distance constantly as per his tutorial 2(explained in Clock Tick 3).
-Another sorting, a bubble sorting will need to be run to always have customers arranged in the wait_queue based on the shortest distance with respect to the car's node position.
+6. Since Dr. Russel wants us to update the customers based on their distance constantly as per his tutorial 2(explained in Clock Tick 3).
+Another sorting, bubble sorting will need to be run to always have customers arranged in the wait_queue based on the shortest distance concerning the car's node position.

 ```
 for i in range(customers_in_wait_queue_length):